If you’re new here…Hi! I’m Cass! Welcome to the One Room Challenge!

-Okay, remember my mood board for this bathroom??
+Okay, remember my One Room Challenge mood board for this bathroom??

 I have been DYING to find a beautiful vintage campaign dresser to put in this space and use it as my vanity.
 Unfortunately, I searched for WEEKS and could not find a single on that was even close to my budget.
 Most vintage campaign style dressers run around $1,000 a pop.
 No, thanks!
 I ended up popping into a random thrift store in a nearby town one day with my parents and the girls after having brunch.
 I could not believe that this dresser was one of the very first things that I saw in the store.
 It resembled the shape and style of the campaign dresser on my mood board and just happened to be the exact dimensions that I was looking for.
+It was perfect for this One Room Challenge project!
 Oh, and it was ONLY $75.
 It was fate!

 I brought it home and began prepping it for the slab/sinks to be installed on it. because my sinks would be attached to the Quartzite slab, I need to cut out some holes on the top of the dresser to allow room for the bottom of the sinks to fit in.
 I cut out about an inch larger than the sinks using my circular saw on the dresser top.
 This did not need to be perfect, because it would be covered with my slab.
 I secured my dresser to the wall with a 2×4 that was screwed into the studs.

-I then got busy trying to make this dresser look as close as I could to my inspiration dresser.
+Then, I got busy trying to make this dresser look as close as I could to my inspiration dresser.
 I purchased these campaign style recessed drawer pulls to install on them.
-I found these on amazon!
+These drawer pulls were on Amazon!
 To install, I measured and marked where they would be centered on the drawers.
-I used painters tape for this to see my markings on the wood.
-I then used a forstner bit and drilled about halfway down in each corner of my rectangles.
-I then continued drilling holes around the perimeter and center.
+First, I used painters tape for this to see my markings on the wood.
+Then, I used a forstner bit and drilled about halfway down in each corner of my rectangles.
+Then, I continued drilling holes around the perimeter and center.
 I vacuumed up the mess, and then began chiseling the areas smooth until my drawer pulls sat flush in the holes.

 Because of the sinks, I was going to lose my top drawers completely.
 But I wanted to find a way around this!